coderdojo-japan/coderdojo.jp/db/docs/english.md

 <br>

-With the big support from partners we keep contributing to the CoderDojo community in Japan and the world.
-If you would like to drop by a dojo nearby, check the following map to find out.
-And if you are thiking to support dojos in Japan on behalf of companies, feel free to contact `info@coderdojo.jp` with any ideas for the community.
-Thanks for reading!! 🙏✨
+With substantial support from our partners, we continue to contribute to the CoderDojo community in Japan and around the world with [CoderDojo Foundation and Raspberry Pi Foundation](https://coderdojo.com/2017/05/26/coderdojo-and-raspberry-pi-join-forces/).
+If you would like to visit a nearby dojo, please check the map below to find one.
+Additionally, if you represent a company interested in supporting dojos in Japan, feel free to contact us at `info@coderdojo.jp` with any ideas for the community.
+Thanks for reading! 🙏✨

 <a href='https://map.coderdojo.jp/'>
   <img class="lazyload" loading='lazy' alt='DojoMap の掲載例'